On view

 Place Made

-North America, Mexico, Veracruz, Gulf Coast
+North America, Mexico, possibly from Veracruz, Gulf Coast

 Culture